Eighth Grade Curriculum Overview

 - Real Numbers – Teaches the order of operations applied to decimals, square roots, estimation, and simplification of expressions.
 Students examine the use of repeating decimals and that process that is used to convert these decimals to fractions.
 Lessons will present the concept of roots in which students will calculate and approximate principal square roots.
 Students are taught to order numbers in many forms such as fractions, decimals, scientific notation, absolute value, and radicals, and to simplify numerical expressions with real numbers.

-- Number Theory – Students learn the various divisibility rules and how they can be applied to problem solving, how to represent numbers in base ten in other types of bases, how to indentify prime and composite numbers.
+- Number Theory – Students learn the various divisibility rules and how they can be applied to problem solving, how to represent numbers in base ten in other types of bases, how to identify prime and composite numbers.

 - Ratio, Proportion, and Percent – Teaches the student how to use the rate of change, proportional relationships, and percents greater than 100 to solve real life situations.